RileyWClarke/MLTSA_COVID19/README.md

 ## Notebooks:
+Covid19_data_set_acquisiton gathers all data sets and stores in appropriate directories from other note books run.
+(if you have access to the share drive you do not have to run this).
+If you want to run from scratch have to make share drive folder first.

+Covid19_data_prep takes look at data, creates new csv files as need.

-CovidModelsAdam is used to make Figures 1,2,3.
+CovidModelsAdam is used to make Figures 1,3.

 covid19_dist is used to compute distance metrics, produce Figure 6, Table 2.

 COVID-19-South Korea.ipynb and Covid-19-US.ipynb are used to make Figure 5.

+Covid19_analysis.ipynb used to make figure 2, table 3, and discussion of cross correlations.

+Covid19_weahter_prep was for if we get to the point where we will incorpoarate weather.

 ## Data: